toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2020/server-side-swift-projects-inside-docker-using-vapor-4/index.md

 ---
 type: post
-slug: server-side-swift-projects-inside-docker-using-vapor-4
 title: Server side Swift projects inside Docker using Vapor 4
 description: Learn how to setup Vapor 4 projects inside a Docker container.
 Are you completely new to Docker?
 This article is just for you.
 publication: 2020-04-19 16:20:00
-tags: Vapor, Docker
+tags:
+    - vapor
+    - server
 authors:
     - tibor-bodecs
 ---

 ## What the heck is Docker?